tzumby/local-subgraph-environment/README.md

     kind: ethereum/contract
     network: mainnet
     source:
+      address: '<contract Address>'
       abi: <Abi used for this contract> #-->See mappings -> abis -> name
     mapping:
       kind: ethereum/events
-      apiVersion: 0.0.1 #Not clear yet what implication this has
+      apiVersion: 0.0.5 #Not clear yet what implication this has
       language: wasm/assemblyscript
       file: <mapping file> #+path
       entities: